 The term of office of a Chair or Vice-Chair shall commence on the date of election or appointment of the Chair or Vice-Chair.
 The term of office of an elected Chair or Vice-Chair shall end on the date of the Annual Election that is held two years after the Annual Election at which the elected Chair or Vice-Chair was elected.
 The term of office of a Chair or Vice-Chair appointed by the Board as a result of a casual vacancy shall end on the date of the next Annual Election.

-Subject to paragraph 5.3(d) below, a Member shall not serve as a Chair or Vice-Chair for more than two (2) consecutive terms of office (but may still serve as a Governor for up to three (3) consecutive terms of office).
-For the avoidance of doubt, a Member may serve as a Chair or Vice-Chair for more than two (2) terms of office provided that no more than two (2) terms of office as Chair or Vice-Chair are consecutive and the Member does not serve more than three (3) consecutive terms of office as a Governor.
+Subject to paragraph 5.3(d) below, a Member shall not serve as a Chair or Vice-Chair for more than two (2) consecutive terms of office.
+For the avoidance of doubt, a Member may serve as a Chair or Vice-Chair for more than two (2) terms of office provided that no more than two (2) terms of office as Chair or Vice-Chair are consecutive.

 If a person is appointed by the Board as a Chair or Vice-Chair as a result of a casual vacancy, the remaining period of the term of office of any Chair or Vice-Chair that resigned, was removed or otherwise ceased to be Chair or Vice-Chair shall not be counted for the purpose of calculating consecutive terms of office.